YuvalShaul/kubernetes/labs/k8s-VirtualBox/3-building-a-cluster/README.md

-# Building a K8S Cluster
+# 3 - Building a K8S Cluster

 This lab will guide you through the process of K8S cluster creation.
-By now, you should have already done labs 1 ()
+By now, you should have already done [labs-1](https://github.com/YuvalShaul/kubernetes/tree/main/labs/k8s-VirtualBox/1-infastructure-lab), [lab-2](https://github.com/YuvalShaul/kubernetes/tree/main/labs/k8s-VirtualBox/2-network-lab)
 Note:
 If, during your efforts commands stop working (not found) when you use **sudo**, do the following: